Fundamental oscillations as a tool to distinguish boson stars from neutron stars and black holes: Introduction

 \section{Introduction}

 Dark matter (DM) and its nature are among the most intriguing open questions of physics.
 DM forms $\sim 25\%$ of the energy budget of our universe.
 However, its particle nature has remained elusive.
-DM candidate masses span 90 orders of magnitude from ultralight fuzzy DM to massive compact halo objects (MaCHOs), and primordial black holes (PBHs)~\cite{Bertone2018}.
+DM candidate masses span 90 orders of magnitude from ultralight fuzzy DM to massive compact halo objects (MaCHOs) and primordial black holes (PBHs)~\cite{Bertone2018}.
 Historically, the most popular candidate for DM has been Weakly Interacting Massive Particles (WIMPs).
-However, years of experimental effort in the search for WIMPs have been fruitless so far.

-On the other hand, the discovery of Higgs Boson has been one of the most important discoveries, theoretically motivated by shortcomings of the standard model (SM) of particle physics.
-This discovery also established the existence of scalar (spin-0) bosons.
-Another problem in particle physics, the well-known strong CP violation, has resulted in the prediction of a new scalar particle, axion, which makes a natural candidate for DM (See~\cite{Braaten2018, Chadha-Day2022} for a recent review on Axion DM).
-As a consequence, DM particles such as light bosonic particles like axions, axion-like particles (ALPs), fuzzy DM, etc., have attracted the spotlight lately.
+However, years of fruitless experimental search for WIMPs, discovery of Higgs Boson, prediction of axions to solve the strong CP violation, failure of cold DM paradigm on smaller scales, etc. has renewed interest in scalar bosonic particles like axions, axion-like particles (ALPs), fuzzy DM, etc. as candidates for DM (see~\cite{Hui2017} for review on bosonic DM).

-Boson stars (BSs) are stellar configurations of bosonic particles (see~\cite{Visinelli2021, LieblingPalenzuela2023} for updated review on BSs).
+Boson stars (BSs), self-gravitating stellar configurations of bosonic particles (see~\cite{Visinelli2021, LieblingPalenzuela2023} for an updated review on BSs), are a consequence of the existence of such scalar fields in the Universe.
 These can form from primordial scalar fluctuations, gravothermal collapse in an early matter-dominated era~\cite{Ralegankar2024}, or via a process called gravitational cooling~\cite{Seidel1994}.
-They can also be formed via trapping of DM in objects like stars and planets~\citep{ ellis2018DMaccumulation, Horowitz2019ns, Horowitz2020sun, Horowitz2020earth}.
-BS is one of the possible exotic compact objects (ECOs) that can mimic other compact objects like black holes (BHs) and neutron stars (NSs).
-BSs, if they exist, would also contribute to the total DM budget (see~\cite{CardosoPani2019} for a review on ECOs) of the universe.
-Their existence would be a key to the DM problem.
-Thus, observation of BSs can revolutionize our understanding of the universe.
+They can also be formed via trapping of DM in objects like stars and planets~\cite{ ellis2018DMaccumulation, Horowitz2019ns, Horowitz2020sun, Horowitz2020earth}.
+BS is one of the possible exotic compact objects (ECOs) that can mimic other compact objects like black holes (BHs) and neutron stars (NSs) and even source PBHs formation~\cite{Khlopov1985}.
+BSs, if they exist, would also contribute to the total DM budget (see~\cite{CardosoPani2019} for a review on ECOs) of the universe and their existence would be a key to the DM problem, revolutionizing our understanding of the universe.